ivanursul/ivanursul/_posts/2018-11-25-trying-telegram-bots.markdown

 ---
 layout: "post"
-title:  "How we wrote Telegram ChatBot to keep track of co-working"
+title:  "How we wrote Telegram ChatBot to keep track of co-working spends"
 date: 2018-11-25 00:00:00
 permalink: how-we-wrote-telegram-chat-bots
 tags: ['java', 'chat-bots']